 Belfast, Maine — Registration is now open for a five-week professional development program, Grant Writing Essentials, through the University of Maine Hutchinson Center.
 The fee for this online, instructor-led program is $895.
 Need-based scholarships are available.
-Sessions are 9 a.m.–noon on Fridays.
-Three sessions of the program will be running in winter/spring 2023, including Session One: Jan.
-13, 20, 27, Feb.
-3, 10, Session Two: March 17, 24, 31, April 7, 14, and Session Three: May 12, 19, 26, June 2, 9, 2023.
+The summer sessions are 9 a.m.–noon on Mondays.
+This program will be running in one session over the summer on July 17, 24, 31, August 7 & 14, 2023.

 This program, taught by professional grant writer Elizabeth Haffey, is designed to benefit people across the grant-writing spectrum, including those new to the genre, those in the midst of writing grants, and successful grant writers who are looking to refine their skills and gain new insights.